John Pendry

 John Pendry theoretically demonstrated that materials with electromagnetic properties not found in nature, such as negative-refractive-index materials (metamaterials) can be realized by designing microstructures smaller than the wavelength of the target electromagnetic waves, thereby laying the groundwork for creating innovative materials such as “superlenses” with subwavelength resolution and “invisibility cloaks.”

-Pendry’s research has led to considerable advancements in metamaterials research worldwide since the early 2000s.
-Metamaterials are expected to have various applications in microwave control, heat shielding, optical, and optical communication technologies.
-They are also applied to wave fields other than electromagnetic ones, such as acoustics.
-Thus, Pendry’s innovative theoretical research on metamaterials has considerably advanced the field of materials science, created new interdisciplinary research areas, and paved the way for the development of novel materials with widespread social applications.
+Thanks to Pendry’s pioneering works, metamaterials research has enormously advanced worldwide since the early 2000s and a wide range of applications have become possible, encompassing microwave control, heat shielding, and light wave technologies.
+Pendry’s innovative theoretical research on metamaterials has substantially expanded the field of materials science, created new interdisciplinary research areas, and paved the way for the widespread social applications of novel materials.
 His achievements are highly esteemed.

 References